eamonnmcmanus/ConnectionsGuessing/README.md

 Now we can use our 2 remaining guesses to guess each of the 2 possible connections on the one-away branch and on the two-away branch.
 So this method will find all 4 of the 4 original connections.

-With 4 guesses, it doesn't matter whether we limit each guess to a possible connection.
+With 4 guesses, it doesn't matter whether we require each guess to be a possible connection.
 We can find 15 connections either way.
 But with 5 guesses, it does matter: we can only find 26 connections instead of 28.
 And even with 6 guesses, we can only find 33 of the 35.